-Ghost Inspector works by adding an extension to your Chrome or Firefox browser.
+Ghost Inspector works by adding a Chrome or Firefox extension to your browser.
 Then the extension records your site and automatically runs the tests.

 To get started, visit the Ghost Inspector website and click on Start Your Free Trial.
 Enter your information in the form, and then select Create Account: